zyx124/JavaInterview/README.md

-Most asked java knowledge in interviews.
+This repo covers most commonly asked questions and knowledge in Java in the interviews.